ShunqH/SPH_3D/README.md

 ./src/setup/setup_xxx.cpp
 ```

 You can also create your own setup file by following the examples.
+(Check `./src/setup/setup_box.cpp`. )

 Then modify the dictionary in
 ```bash